fthebaud/genealogia/README.md

 ### note on eslint, atom and angular
-The linter-eslint package (7.2.4) for Atom can't find the locally installed shareable configuration fr angular linting.
+The linter-eslint package (7.2.4) for Atom can't find the locally installed shareable configuration for angular linting.

 **Workaround** :
 * Install eslint, eslint-plugin-angular and eslint-plugin-config globally